kevincontri/blog-rest-api/README.md

 # Blog REST API

-## Update v2.0: Added password hashing and credential-based login (bcrypt)
+## Update v3.0:
+- New code structure following an MVC pattern.
+- SQLAlchemy integration.
+- Improved responses for each request, with more relevant data.

 A backend service in a REST-style for managing users, posts and comments using `FastAPI`.
 This project demonstrates fundamental backend development concepts, such as:

 * RESTful routing
-* Layered architecture
+* Layered architecture in MVC pattern
 * Request and response validation with Pydantic
-* SQL-based persistence with SQLite
+* SQL-based persistence with SQLAlchemy integration.
 * Relational logic (users, posts and comments)
 * HTTP status handling with FastAPI
 * JWT Authentication and Authorization